TechnionDev/finware-project/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>
 # Overview

-This is a guide to help developers who want to modify and extend this project.

 The purpose of the guide is to detail the structure of the project and explain where things are placed in the heirarchy and thus save time for the poor developer who's already probably on their 3rd cup of coffee today.

 # Project Overview